 Heat the oven to 325 degrees, with a rack in the center of the oven.
 If using a new ka’ik mold, lightly brush it with oil.

-Using all of your strength, press the ball of dough into the mold firmly with the palm of your hand numerous times to get the imprint on the top of the dough.
+Using all of your strength, press the ball of dough into the mold firmly with the palm of your hand numerous times without lifting the dough to get the imprint on the top of the dough.
 Carefully remove the flattened dough and place face-up on an ungreased sheet pan.
 Carefully remove and place face-up on an ungreased sheet pan.
 Repeat this process with the remaining dough, baking six at a time.
 If using your hands to shape the dough, flatten each ball with the palm of your hand.
 Pinch the edges five or six times around the circle and poke with the tines of a fork over the top.
-Place on an ungreased sheet pan.
 Bake one sheet pan at a time if using two pans.

 Bake the ka’ik for 25-30 minutes, or until golden brown.